Senior Companion Program: What You Need to Know

-Senior companion program volunteers donated more than 8,365 hours of their time last year, helping 47 clients through weekly visits and phone calls.
-Just 14 dedicated volunteers achieved this significant impact.
+Senior companion program volunteers donated more than 8,365 hours of service last year, helping 47 clients through weekly visits and phone calls.
+Just 14 volunteers achieved this.

-The volunteers provide assistance to older adults with daily living tasks, transportation to appointments, and companionship.
-This support system reduces isolation and improves the overall health of older adults who remain in their communities.
+The volunteers help older adults with daily living tasks, transportation to appointments, and companionship.
+This reduces isolation and improves health outcomes for seniors who stay in their own homes.

-This guide examines how the senior companion program functions, the benefits it provides to both seniors and volunteers, and methods for getting involved.
-Readers interested in volunteering or seeking companion support for themselves or family members will find essential information about the program’s structure and impact.
+This guide covers how the senior companion program works, what it offers seniors and volunteers, and how to get involved.
+If you're thinking about volunteering or looking for companion support for yourself or a family member, you'll find the basics here.

 What is the Senior Companion Program?

-The Senior Companion Program is a federally funded initiative through AmeriCorps Seniors that connects older adults with seniors needing assistance to maintain independence in their homes.
-The program dates back to 1968 in some communities and serves two key purposes: it engages adults 55 and older in meaningful volunteer work while addressing critical needs for elderly support in communities.
+The Senior Companion Program is a federally funded initiative through AmeriCorps Seniors.
+It connects older adults with volunteers aged 55 and older who help them stay independent at home.
+The program has operated in some communities since 1968.
+It serves two purposes: engaging adults 55+ in volunteer work and meeting elderly support needs in communities.

-Senior Companions are volunteers aged 55+ who offer non-medical supportive services to older adults and people with disabilities.
-These volunteers assist with activities that become increasingly challenging with age, including:
+Senior Companions offer non-medical support to older adults and people with disabilities.
+They help with tasks that get harder with age:

 - Friendly visits and companionship to reduce isolation